mikf/gallery-dl/README.rst

     $ python3 -m pip install -U gallery-dl

-Installing the latest dev-version directly from GitHub can be done with pip_ as well:
+Installing the latest dev version directly from GitHub can be done with pip_ as well:

 .. code:: bash